Can you wear a black face mask in the NBA?

-Why are black masks banned in the NBA?
+Why are face masks banned in NBA?

-In the middle of the face, the nose was severely injured.
+The league’s ban originated from a superstar- LeBron James.
 In order to protect himself, he had to wear a mask in the next game against the Knicks. … In order to protect the fans’ viewing pleasure, the NBA also banned James from wearing a black mask to participate in the game.

 Are NBA masks worn?

 Assistant coaches and players are still required to wear masks in the bench area. … Head coaches — if vaccinated — may choose to go without masks after pre-game introductions through halftime, then again after halftime until the game concludes.

 Are masks allowed in the NBA?